High School Curriculum

 Open to grades 9-12

 Students publish the High School Yearbook.
 They conduct interviews, write copy and captions, take pictures, and prepare all of these for publication.
 Students gain excellent working knowledge of HJ-edesign.
 This course can also provide leadership opportunities as students assume editorial roles.
-The fall course is Publications A, the spring course Publications B. The course may be taken in both semesters.(0.5 credit; half block, offered both semesters)
+Publication is a full year course (and appears as Publications A and Publications B).
+(0.5 credit; half block, both semesters)

 English